Changissnz/nu_merchant_principal/README.md

 Methodologies also exist to attempt solidification or liquidation of alliances in a wanted timespan.
-Methodologies cannot be used to produce intangible or inherent variables deemed important.
-And perhaps these variables are the most valuable, what with the systematic production capabilities of sentience that can achieve past a relevant minimum threshold of competence.
-Therefore, many methodologies involved in the activity of birthing and maintaining alliances come after the facts, with a notable proportion easy to destroy and impossible to replicate in any timely manner.
+Methodologies cannot be used to produce intangible or inherent variables deemed important, without there being at least changes in sentient will proportional in radicality to the rarity of the intangible or inherent variable.
+And perhaps these variables are the most valuable, what with the systematic production capabilities of sentience that can achieve past a relevant minumum threshold of competence.
+Therefore, many methodologies involved in the activity of birthing and maintaining alliances come after the facts, and a notable proportion of these facts easy to destroy and impossible to replicate in any timely manner.